What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 101. Sign up for the Dutch BI & Data Science Award: every other year we organize this award for the Smartest Organization in the Netherlands where data-driven working is the norm.

-Maybe you had already noticed.
+Maybe you have already noticed.
 During these 101 steps, you actually went through 3 phases.
-First you focus on Business Intelligence dashboards, data-driven work and decisions.
-Next comes a phase of restructuring with building a solid data architecture and migration.
+First you focus on Business Intelligence dashboards, data-driven work, and decisions.
+Next comes a phase of restructuring, and building a solid data architecture and migration.
 In the final phase, you implement machine learning.

 Delve deeper into BI & analytics here